alosec/memory-beads/README.md

 ## Contributing

-This is a private plugin for ideaflow team use.
+This is a personal workflow system.
+Feel free to fork and adapt for your own use!
 For issues or suggestions:

-1. Create a Beads issue in your project
+1. Open a GitHub issue
-2. Export and commit to `.beads/shared/issues.jsonl`
-3. Reference the issue in discussion
+2. Or fork the repo and submit a PR
+3. Share your own workflow patterns!

 ---

 ## Support

-For questions or issues with the plugin:
+For questions or issues:
 - Check plugin loading: `claude --debug`
-- Verify structure: `ls -la ~/.claude/plugins/claude-memory-beads/`
+- Verify structure: `ls -la ~/.claude/plugins/memory-beads/`
 - Review agent definitions in `agents/`
 - Check command syntax in `commands/`
+- Open an issue on GitHub

 **Happy coding!** 🚀